Sravana766/DataMapper/README.md

 * Packages: Pandas, Numpy, Scipy, Sqlite3, Matplotlib

 ## Installation
 In order to run the program download the ExampleCo_DataPipeline.ipynb notebook and run the file.
-For the program a sample data set was used:<a href="https://drive.google.com/file/d/1GejVDBoFFVNprqMeTGnXu8hrYLj4aS4q/view " target="_blank">Sample Data</a>.
+For the program a sample data set was used: <a href="https://drive.google.com/file/d/1GejVDBoFFVNprqMeTGnXu8hrYLj4aS4q/view " target="_blank">Sample Data</a>.

 ## How it Works
 1. Imports the data from the **feat_0** table and imports the *timestamp*, *machine*, and *value* column into a Pandas Dataframe.
 2. Analyzes the data for any outliers by computing Z-scores for each sample by using the **Scipy** function *stats.zscore()*.
 3. The identified outliers are then removed from the dataset.
 4. A Fourier Transform was used using the **Numpy** function *np.fft.fft()* to indetify any additional noise that may be part of the dataset.
-5. After identify high frequency noise present in the data, a moving mean filter was applied to smooth the function and remove the noise.
+5. After identify high frequency noise present in the data, a moving average filter was applied to smooth the function and remove the noise.
 6. The newly filtered data is stored into a 3D Numpy array that contains the *timestamp*, *machine*, and the *value* collected.
 7. After creating the Numpy array, it was uploaded to AWS S3